karmaniverous/aws-api-template/README.md

 1. Since this is our first pipeline for this project, we will need to create a CodeBuild project.
 Click the _Create Project_ button.
 A popup will appear and take you to a build project creation dialogue.
 In this dialogue...

-   1. Choose a project name that will be consistent across the project: `<service-name>`
+   1. Choose a project name that will be consistent across the project: `<SERVICE_NAME>`

    1. Use a Managed Image with the following settings: